-I can’t remember the actual FIFA 1986 World Cup.
-I was only three years old when it took place.
+I can’t remember the 1986 World Cup, I was only three years old when it took place.
 Yet, as a child, I watched the magic of that World Cup on VHS tapes.
-By early 1990s, VHS recorders made their way to the former Soviet Union, although it was still a luxury item in most households.
-My family could afford one only in the end of 1990s.
+By the early 1990s, VHS recorders made their way to the former Soviet Union, although it was still a luxury item in most households.
+My family could afford one only at the end of the 1990s.

 He did score it with a hand.
 There is no denying it, and video replays in slow motion clearly show his crime.
 If the game was played today, the goal would surely have been disallowed and Maradona would have received a yellow card for his foul.
 But in pre-VAR simpler times, the game was all about here and now, no second looks.
 Keep your eyes open or you miss it.
 Everything happened so fast and the scoring contact with the ball was so instant that no wonder the referee did miss that call.
 The English players keep pleading with the referee, but he sternly points to the center of the field.
 Diego continues his celebratory lap by hugging teammates and pumping his left fist into the air as if proclaiming “look, this is the Hand of God.”
 Let’s give him credit, he did sell the goal with his unwavering celebration better than personal injury attorneys sell their services in the middle of the night on cable TV.

-Had the game ended 1:0, Maradona would have been the villain in the book of world soccer, eliminating the decent English team with his cheating handball.
+Had the game ended at 1:0, Maradona would have been the villain in the book of world soccer, eliminating the decent English team with his cheating handball.
 “Hand of God” moniker would still probably have been coined, but the win against England and the subsequent World Cup victory would have been forever marred by a goal that should have never counted.
 Yet, all these musings are irrelevant.
-As England resumes the game from the center of the field, I know that in just four minutes Azteca and the world will witness one of the greatest goals in World Cup history, providing total redemption and immortality to the iconic Number 10.
+As the game resumes, I know that in just four minutes Azteca and the world will witness one of the greatest goals in World Cup history, providing total redemption and immortality to the Number 10.

-The ever-present Maradona, like Figaro who is here and there, again gets the ball in the midfield and starts charging into the England’s territory.
+The ever-present Maradona, like Figaro who is here and there, again gets the ball midfield and starts charging into England’s territory.
 He moves so fast; he is barely touching the ground.
 He dribbles to the left and right, leaving behind player after player.
-He goes through the defense as a knife through butter.
+He goes through the defense like a knife through butter.
 By the time he enters the penalty zone, five English players are left behind.
 The entire stadium is breathless, anticipating his next move.
 He does not need to pass and needs no support from his teammates: they, like all of us, can only watch this moment of glory.
-Diego continues forward, pushes to the right of Shilton and strikes again.
+Diego continues forward, pushes to the right of Shilton, and strikes again.
 2:0.